steveseguin/electroncapture/README.md

 sudo npm install -g node@14.6.0
 ```

-## Setting up the App from Source on Windows
+## Building from source on Windows

 You'll also need nodejs and npm installed.

 If on Windows, you can find the NPM/Nodejs install files here: https://nodejs.org/en/download/current/

-and to get the source code for Electron Capture,
+and then to get the source code for Electron Capture,

 ```
 git clone https://github.com/steveseguin/electroncapture.git